 Proteins are the products of structural genes, which on transcription get translated on mRNA template producing a polypeptide chain.
 This depending upon the amino acid sequences undergoes modifications such as splicing and secondary, tertiary structural organization.
 Most of the polypeptide chains based on their amino acid R groups first organize into helices (coiled structures) or extended chains called beta sheets.
 It is the sequences that ultimately determine the shape of proteins.
 Such secondary structured protein further fold into 3-D structures called tertiary structures by intra chain or inter-chain noncovalent bonds and covalent bonds.
+One or more monomers join with each other’s specifically to form polymer structures called quaternary structures.
 Understanding of Ramachandran’s plot is very important in understanding changes in protein structures.

 Proteins are the polymers of amino acid residues held by peptide linkages.
 Next to carbohydrates, proteins are the major organic constituents of the cell.
 They are in every conceivable structural and functional components of the cell.
 They perform a wide variety of functions.
 Their role in cellular metabolism is so pervasive, if one of the proteins is missing, it will be fatal for the survival of the cell.

-tripeptides and polypeptides.
-Generally an average polypeptide chain of mol.
-Wt of 12 KD-36 KD consists of 100-300 amino acid residues.
+Generally an average polypeptide chain of mol. wt of 12 KD-36 KD consists of 110-330 amino acid residues.

-Sometimes certain compounds other than amino acids bind to proteins ex.
-Carbohydrates, lipids, sulfates, nucleic acids, metals, etc. Accordingly the proteins are called glycoproteins, lipoproteins, sulfoproteins, nucleoproteins, metalloproteins, etc. The above said compounds are added only after the synthesis of polypeptide chains.
-Further more a protein may be made up of a single polypeptide chain, called monomer or it may contain more than one polypeptide chains called dimers, trimers, polymers, etc. Such polymers have protein-protein interacting surfaces, they come in different forms and shapes.
+Sometimes certain compounds other than amino acids added to proteins ex. carbohydrates, lipids, sulfates, nucleic acids, metals, etc. Accordingly the proteins are called glycoproteins, lipoproteins, sulfoproteins, nucleoproteins, metalloproteins, etc in ER (mostly).
+The above said compounds are added only after the synthesis of polypeptide chains.
+Some polypeptide chains are made up of inteins and Exeins and inteins are removed by self splicing activity by the border amino acid residues; which are similar to mRNA splicing.
+Furthermore a protein may be made up of a single polypeptide chain, called monomer or it may contain more than one polypeptide chains called dimers, trimers, polymers, etc. Such polymers have protein-protein interacting surfaces; they come in different forms and shapes.

 The backbone of a polypeptide chain is the C-N peptide bond between amino acid residues.
 Every polypeptide chain possesses one amino free end and the other and contains a free carboxyl group.
 The peptide C-N region is planar and it is not free for rotation on its own axis.
 But the a carbon with its R group is pliable and it can freely rotate on its axis.
 Thus C-N planar group imposes significant constraints upon the shape of the polypeptide chain.